eduardolagares/pushbox/README.md

+# Work in Progress, don't use it yet.

 # PUSHBOX

 Pushbox is an open-source project created to centralize your push notifications.
 It provides an API to your devices register and subscribes and also provides an API to send notifications for this devices.